simonbrowndotje/barista-express/README.md

 The distribution tool doesn't elimate channeling altogether (so you might need to tap/level the grounds or do WDT beforehand), but when I do see channeling now, there tends to be an obvious tiny hole on the surface of the puck, rather than any visible gaps around the edges.

- ## Quick flush
+ ## Quick flush and wipe

-Before making the espresso shot, I press the single shot button to flush the group head, to help ensure the water temperature is consistent.
+Before making the espresso shot, I press the single shot button to flush the group head for a couple of seconds, to help ensure the water temperature is consistent.
 You can use this water to pre-heat your cup.
+After this flush, give the group head a quick wipe to remove any excess water/coffee.

 ## Measuring time - button press or first drop of espresso?